Asymptotic Criticality of the Navier-Stokes Regularity Problem: Introduction

 \emph{vs.} the corresponding \emph{a priori} bound $u \in L^p (0,T; L^q)$,

 (for a suitable range of the parameters).
-As a matter of fact, all the known regularity criteria are (at best) scaling-invariant, while all the \emph{a priori} bounds had been on the scaling level of the energy bound, $u \in L^\infty (0,T; L^2)$, regardless of the functional framework utilized.
+As a matter of fact, all the known regularity criteria are (at best) scaling-invariant, while all the \emph{a priori} bounds had been on the scaling level of the energy bound, $u \in L^\infty (0,T; L^2)$, reflecting the super-criticality of the system \emph{per se}.

 \emph{Spatial intermittency} of the regions of intense fluid activity has been well-documented in the computational simulations of the 3D NSE.
-This phenomenon inspired a mathematical study of turbulent dissipation in the 3D NS flows based on the concept of \emph{sparseness at scale} whose local-1D version was introduced in \citet{Grujic2013}; some key notions are recalled below.
-Let $S$ be an open subset of $\bR^d$ and $\mu$ the $d$-dimensional Lebesgue measure. \begin{definition} For any spatial point $x_0$ and $\delta\in (0,1)$, an open set $S$ is 1D $\delta$-sparse around $x_0$ at scale $r$ if there exists a unit vector $\nu$ such that
+This phenomenon inspired a mathematical study of turbulent dissipation in the 3D NS flows based on the concept of \emph{sparseness at scale} whose local-1D version was introduced in \citet{Grujic2013} -- some key notions are recalled below.
+Let $S$ be an open subset of $\bR^d$ and $\mu$ the $d$-dimensional Lebesgue measure. \begin{definition} For a spatial point $x_0$ and $\delta\in (0,1)$, an open set $S$ is 1D $\delta$-sparse around $x_0$ at scale $r$ if there exists a unit vector $\nu$ such that

-\end{definition} The volumetric version is the following. \begin{definition} For any spatial point $x_0$ and $\delta\in (0,1)$, an open set $S$ is $d$-dimensional $\delta$-sparse around $x_0$ at scale $r$ if
+\end{definition} The volumetric version is the following. \begin{definition} For a spatial point $x_0$ and $\delta\in (0,1)$, an open set $S$ is $d$-dimensional $\delta$-sparse around $x_0$ at scale $r$ if

 $S$ is said to be $r$-semi-mixed with ratio $\delta$ if the above inequality holds for every $x_0\in\bR^d$.
 (It is straightforward to check that for any $S$, $d$-dimensional $\delta$-sparseness at scale $r$ implies 1D $(\delta)^\frac{1}{d}$-sparseness at scale $r$ around any spatial point $x_0$; however the converse is false, i.e. local-1D sparseness is in general a weaker condition.) \end{definition}